diranged/oz/design/README.md

 _How will Oz solve this?_

 "Oz" will provide an automated method for launching a dedicated shell Pod based on the `PodSpec` from the desired service.
 This pod will have all of the same environment variables, volume mounts and other specifications - but "Oz" will override the `spec.container[].command`, `spec.container[].args`, and `metadata.labels` fields so that the core application does not start up, and the Pod is not discovered by any corresponding `Services`.
 Access for the developer will be granted through dynamically provisioned `Role` and `RoleBindings`, ensuring narrowly scoped access to just the Pod that has been created.

 #### Approved "Exec" Access into Specific Pods

 Certain workloads (`DaemonSets` and `StatefulSets` mostly) have different charactaristics where launching a copy of a Pod may not be enough to provide operational access to the applications.
 In some cases you do need to have native `kubectl exec ...` or `kubectl debug ...` access for specific pods.

 _Why is this not possible today with RBAC?_
 For the same reason as above (the resource wildcard issue), you may only grant access to _all_ or _none_ of the Pods in a namespace via the `kubectl exec` and `kubectl debug` commands.

 Authentication in Kubernetes is pretty great - the [Kubernetes RBAC system][kube_rbac] provides the ability to narrowly scope permissions to individual Users, Groups and ServiceAccounts for almost API call and resource in the cluster.

 ## Kubernetes-Native Design

 The entire design of the "Oz" system will be kubernetes-native ... it will operate on a number of [CRDs][kube_crd] that provide both configuration, access request and approval models.
 Through these CRDs, a developer (or any other tool) can request access with native Kubernetes tooling.

-### [`AccessTemplate`][access_template]
+### [`PodAccessTemplate`][pod_access_template]

-In order to configure "Oz" to understand how to create a particular "workload" pod, an [`AccessTemplate`][access_template] resource first must be created.
+In order to configure "Oz" to understand how to create a particular "workload" pod, an [`PodAccessTemplate`][access_template] resource first must be created.
 This resource defines a configuration for a `Pod` that is either based on an existing controller (`Deployment`, `StatefulSet`, `DaemonSet`), or may just be its own `PodSpec` entirely on its own.

 In addition to the Pod configuration, the `AccessTemplate` defines _who_ can request one of these pods, and _how_ they request it.

 **Who - A list of Groups**

 This tool is designed to be used by humans, so the only focus here is on `Users` and `Groups` within Kubernetes. `Groups` are identified by whatever authentication system a user is using - commonly an OIDC login system.
-A list of allowed groups is included in the `AccessTemplate`.
+A list of allowed groups is included in the `PodAccessTemplate`.

-When an `AccessRequest` is created, a `ValidatingWebhookConfiguration` verifies with "Oz" whether or not the requesting user has approval to create that `AccessRequest` against that particular `AccessTemplate`.
+When an `PodAccessRequest` is created, a `ValidatingWebhookConfiguration` verifies with "Oz" whether or not the requesting user has approval to create that `PodAccessRequest` against that particular `PodAccessTemplate`.

 **How - Future plumbing for Approvals**

 In a future phase of the project, [`AccessApproval`](#accessapproval-phase-two) resources will be implemented.
-When these are in place, the `AccessTemplate` will optionally define a number of "approvals" required for the request to go through.
+When these are in place, the `PodAccessTemplate` will optionally define a number of "approvals" required for the request to go through.
 This system will allow for elevated privileges in certain cases, given a manual approval by another human operator.

-### [`AccessRequest`][access_request]
+### [`PodAccessRequest`][pod_access_request]

-An `AccessRequest` resource is used by a user to request a dedicated workload pod to be created.
-The user identifies which [`AccessTemplate`](#accesstemplate) that they are targeting, which will define the configuration of their pod.
+An `PodAccessRequest` resource is used by a user to request a dedicated workload pod to be created.
+The user identifies which [`PodAccessTemplate`](#accesstemplate) that they are targeting, which will define the configuration of their pod.

-The `AccessRequest` CR is deliberately left as simple as possible to reduce user configuration errors, as well as to ensure that the cluster/application operators who define the [`AccessTemplates`](#accesstemplate) are the ones who define the shapes (memory, CPU, service account, custom environment variables, etc) of the pods.
+The `PodAccessRequest` CR is deliberately left as simple as possible to reduce user configuration errors, as well as to ensure that the cluster/application operators who define the [`PodAccessTemplates`](#podaccesstemplate) are the ones who define the shapes (memory, CPU, service account, custom environment variables, etc) of the pods.

 ### [`ExecAccessTemplate`][exec_access_template]